Church Security, A Reality We Cannot Ignore.

 Security in churches does not follow the usual security model.

-A hybrid model is used that draws from both public space security and structured business protection.
+The model combines public space security with structured business protection.
 One could compare it to a shopping mall, which remains open and welcoming while still operating under carefully planned layers of security.
 Churches, too, must find this balance: remaining accessible and inviting while securing people and assets inside.

 From a management perspective, churches carry both civil and legal responsibilities.